Family Health|Infants and Toddlers

 • What are the possible complications of pneumonia?
 How will I know if I’m developing complications?

-• How serious is my pneumonia?
+• How serious is my condition?
 Will I need to be hospitalized?

 • What can I do at home to help relieve my symptoms?